Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Deploy the monitoring pod in a DaemonSet object.
 - [ ] Reference the monitoring pod in a Deployment object.
 - [ ] Reference the monitoring pod in a cluster initializer at the GKE cluster creation time.

+To ensure that each node of the GKE cluster runs a monitoring pod that sends container metrics to a third-party monitoring solution, you should:

+- **[2] Deploy the monitoring pod in a DaemonSet object.**

+### Explanation:
+- **DaemonSet**: A DaemonSet ensures that a copy of a pod runs on all (or some) nodes in the cluster.
+When you create a DaemonSet, it automatically adds the monitoring pod to each new node added to the cluster, which is ideal for running monitoring agents.

+### Why Other Options are Wrong:
+- **[1] Deploy the monitoring pod in a StatefulSet object.**
+  - A StatefulSet is used for stateful applications, where each pod has a unique identity and stable storage.
+It's not intended for ensuring that each node runs a pod.

+- **[3] Reference the monitoring pod in a Deployment object.**
+  - A Deployment ensures that a specified number of replicas of a pod are running, but it doesn't ensure that one pod runs on each node.
+It distributes pods across the cluster based on available resources.

+- **[4] Reference the monitoring pod in a cluster initializer at the GKE cluster creation time.**
+  - While you can initialize certain settings at the cluster creation time, this option doesn't provide a way to ensure that a monitoring pod runs on each node.
+DaemonSets are specifically designed for this purpose and are the standard Kubernetes solution for running a pod on every node.

 **[⬆ Back to Top](#table-of-contents)**